catorsu/RedditThreadReducer/docs/Functional_Requirements.md

 **2.1.
 User Workflow**
 1. The user opens a specific Reddit post page in the Chrome browser.
 2. The user clicks the "Reddit Thread Reducer" icon in the browser toolbar, which **opens a sidebar** on the right side of the browser window.
+3. The user selects the desired extraction mode from the available options: **"Simplify"** (default) or **"Extract All"**.
-3. The user clicks the **"Extract & Simplify"** button within the sidebar UI.
+4. The user clicks the **"Extract Content"** button within the sidebar UI.
-4. The extension performs all tasks in the background.
+5. The extension performs all tasks in the background.
 The user's main browser page **remains unchanged, with no redirects, refreshes, or flashes**.
-5. After a moment, the processed, simplified JSON data appears directly in the sidebar's text area.
+6. After a moment, the processed JSON data appears directly in the sidebar's text area.
 The sidebar remains open for easy reference.
-6. The user can click the **"Copy to Clipboard"** button to copy the result.
+7. The user can click the **"Copy to Clipboard"** button to copy the result.

 **2.2.
 System Backend Workflow (Background Tab Method)**
 1.  **URL Capture & Validation:** The sidebar script (`sidebar.js`) gets the URL of the current active tab and validates that it is a valid Reddit post URL.